emberjs/rfcs/text/0000-contextual-helpers.md

 </SuperForm>
 ```

-As you can see, this is far from ideal for serveral reasons.
+As you can see, this is far from ideal for several reasons.
 First, to avoid
 collision, the addon author had to prefix all the components.
 Second, the
 `@model` argument has to be passed to all the controls that needs it.
 Finally,
 in cases where the compoments need to communicate with each other (the form and